aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 $$

 \note{
     This is why Legendre polynomials turn up everywhere in electrostatics and gravity.
-They are not imposed on the problem — they *are* the expansion of $1/r$, and every multipole expansion you have seen is this one identity in disguise.
+They are not imposed on the problem.
+They *are* the expansion of $1/r$, and every multipole expansion you have seen is this one identity in disguise.
 }

-Note also the convergence condition $|t| < 1$, that is $s < d$.
+Note also the convergence condition $|t| < 1$, i.e. $s < d$.
 The series simply **does not converge** if the field point is inside the cell.
-That is not a technicality to wave away — it is why $\theta$ has to be kept below about 1, and it shows up later as a measured effect.
+That is not a technicality to wave away.
+It is why $\theta$ has to be kept below about 1, and it shows up later as a measured effect.

 I checked the general term in Mathematica rather than trusting my memory beyond $n=2$: